hannobraun/notebooks/documentation/build-process.md

 By making it a bit over two arm's lengths, it becomes a bit over one arm's length after you double it up in the next step.
 This is comfortable to handle, while long enough to not requiring too much re-threading

 2. Double-thread the needle.

-This video shows how to do that: https://www.youtube.com/watch?v=H8wlmwZC_g4

 3. Make a double knot at the loose ends of the double thread.
 4. Sew the signatures.